InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_13.md

-<i class="icon-font"></i>Humanity
+<i class="icon-font"></i>Color
 ===================
-Show the humanity from humanity sensor to the LCD in SI unit.
+Show the color from color sensor to the LCD in hex-decimal code.

 **SensorName**
 : Blank to pick up a new one.